Manage cloud recovery sites

 Resources in Azure recovery site

-NOTE: Starting from 6.1.0, you can configure recovery plans to use a Relay VM instead of the Azure Relay service.
+NOTE: Starting from version 6.1.0, you can configure recovery plans to use a Relay VM instead of the Azure Relay service.
 This option is available for both new and existing recovery plans and helps reduce dependency on Azure Relay service availability.
 Switching to a Relay VM may provide improved resilience and control over remote access components.

 You will be charged for these resources depending on the type of agreement entered with Microsoft, the date of purchase, and the currency exchange rate.
 Sign in to the Azure pricing calculator to see pricing based on your current offer with Microsoft.